 - A382 Consultation Summary Report

 - Houghton Barton Link Road Cabinet Report March 2020

 Phase 1 – Forches Cross to Whitehill Cross

 This initial phase is part of the scheme which was granted planning permission in June 2017.
-This phase is to be supported with funding from the Heart of the South West Local Enterprise Partnership (LEP) and Teignbridge District Council.
+This phase was supported with funding from the Heart of the South West Local Enterprise Partnership (LEP) and Teignbridge District Council.

 Phase 2 – Houghton Barton Link

-A planning application for the connection between the A382 and A383 was submitted in February 2019.
+The connection between the A382 and A383 was granted planning permission in November 2019.
 There is reference to this link in the Teignbridge Local Plan under policy NA1 (f) and in supporting documents produced by Devon County Council in the Access to Houghton Barton report.
 This report considered the impact of development and identified potential mitigation measures.
 The report suggests that the aim of the link is to allow the development to proceed whilst minimising further impact on Highweek.
-It is expected that this link will be in place in the early stages of housing development from future planning applications.
+It is expected that this link will be in place in the early stages of future housing development.